Testing & Troubleshooting

 Apphud User may have several subscriptions with the same product from a different Apple ID account if you were changing sandbox Apple ID without deleting Apphud User.
 In this case, Apphud will merge multiple subscriptions under the same user.
 That is why it is recommended to delete your Apphud User from Apphud Dashboard when testing the app from another Apple ID.

-Testing Eligibility for Trial / Introductory Offer
+Testing Eligibility for Introductory Offer

 To correctly use the checkEligibilityForIntroductoryOffer method please do the following: